-We have registered for sale 2,428,109 shares of Common Stock that we have or may sell to Aspire under the Aspire Purchase Agreement plus 71,891 shares of Common Stock that were commitment shares that we issued to Aspire Capital.
-As of June 30, 2016, we have sold 505,585 shares of our Common Stock to Aspire Capital.
-The shares that were issued or may be issued to Aspire Capital pursuant to the Aspire Purchase Agreement were registered and may be sold immediately after purchase by Aspire.
-The number of shares ultimately offered for sale by Aspire Capital is dependent upon the number of shares we elect to sell to Aspire Capital under the Aspire Purchase Agreement.
+We are registering for sale 9,291,667 shares of Common Stock that we may sell to Aspire Capital under the Aspire Purchase Agreement plus 708,333 shares of Common Stock that were commitment shares that we issued to Aspire Capital.
+It is anticipated that the shares sold to Aspire Capital pursuant to the

+Purchase Agreement and registered in this offering will be sold over a period of up to approximately thirty months from the date of this prospectus.
+The number of shares ultimately offered for sale by Aspire Capital under this prospectus is dependent upon the number of shares we elect to sell to Aspire Capital under the Purchase Agreement.
 Depending upon market liquidity at the time, sales of shares of our Common Stock under the Aspire Purchase Agreement may cause the trading price of our Common Stock to decline.
+Aspire Capital may ultimately purchase all, some or none of the \$17.0 million worth of common stock that, together with the 708,333 Commitment Shares, is the subject of this prospectus.
 Aspire Capital may sell all, some or none of our shares that it holds or comes to hold under the Aspire Purchase Agreement.
+Sales by the selling stockholder of shares registered under the registration statement, of which this prospectus is a part, may result in dilution to the interests of our common stock.
 The sale of a substantial number of shares of our Common Stock by Aspire Capital, or anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect sales.
-However, except as limited by the Sabby Purchase Agreement, we have the right to control the timing and amount of sales of our shares to Aspire

-Capital, and the Aspire Purchase Agreement may be terminated by us at any time at our discretion without any penalty or cost to us.
+However, except as limited by the 2016 Sabby Purchase Agreement, we have the right to control the timing and amount of sales of our shares to Aspire Capital, and the Purchase Agreement may be terminated by us at any time at our discretion without any penalty or cost to us.